Specials

 Embracing Exploration-Focused Creativity

-At our school, we believe the process of creating art is more important than the product.
+The process of creating art is more important than the product.
 Our art enrichment program is designed to be a relaxing, creative experience where your child is free to explore without step-by-step instructions or examples.
 There is no right or wrong way to create art; we focus on the experience and the exploration of different techniques, tools, and materials.
 Each child’s piece is truly unique and original.

 To learn more about process art visit the National Association for Education of Young Children.